MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs.md

 # Get started with Q# programs and Visual Studio Code

-In this article you will find the steps to use VC Code to create and submit Q#, Jupyter Notebook, or Python quantum computing jobs to Azure Quantum using VS Code.
+Learn how to use VS Code to create and submit Q#, Jupyter Notebook, or Python quantum computing jobs to Azure Quantum.

 ::: zone pivot="ide-qsharp"